xwmx/nb/README.md

-  list       List notes in the current notebook. ls         List notebooks and notes in the current notebook. move       Move a note to a different notebook. notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the notebook directory in your file browser or explorer. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.
+  list       List notes in the current notebook. ls         List notebooks and notes in the current notebook. move       Move a note to a different notebook. notebook   Manage the current notebook. notebooks  Manage notebooks. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.